Adroiti/docs-for-code-review-tools/Cppcheck/pointerSize.md

 ## Description

-Size of pointer `varname` used instead of size of its data.
+Size of pointer used instead of size of its data.
 This is likely to lead to a buffer overflow.
 You probably intend to write `sizeof(*varname)`.

 ## Further Reading